Hal Roach Studios: History

-Hal Roach, Jr. died of pneumonia in 1972.
-Hal, Sr. sold his interest in Hal Roach Studios to a Canadian investment group in 1971; he died in 1992.
+Hal Roach Jr. died of pneumonia in 1972.
+Hal Sr. sold his interest in Hal Roach Studios to a Canadian investment group in 1971; he died in 1992.
 As a corporate entity, Hal Roach Studios survived into the 1980s, managing the rights to its catalog, primarily the Laurel and Hardy films, and sporadic new productions such as Kids Incorporated.

 It also became a pioneer in digital film colorization, purchasing a 50% interest in pioneering company Colorization, Inc.

 Through Colorization, Inc., Hal Roach Studios produced colorized versions of classic black-and-white Roach films, beginning with Topper and Way Out West, and became the first studio to distribute colorized films in 1985.
-Roach's Colorization, Inc. also colorized films from other studios as well.
-On July 17, 1986, Hal Roach Studios inked an agreement with film production company Otto Preminger Films to colorize four black-and-white Otto Preminger's movies for television syndication.
+Roach's Colorization, Inc. colorized films from other studios as well.
+On July 17, 1986, Hal Roach Studios inked an agreement with film production company Otto Preminger Films to colorize four black-and-white Otto Preminger movies for television syndication.

 On August 8, 1986, Hal Roach Studios and Robert Halmi, Inc. partnered with book publisher Grolier to set up a home video arm, Grolier Home Video, to produce adaptations of Grolier's book properties.
 In 1986, the company made an offer to buy Rastar Productions, but it was turned down in 1987.

-The company was gradually acquired from 1985 to 1988 by RHI Entertainment (today Sonar Entertainment).
-That year, during the pact, Robert Halmi was allowed to have produce the projects, with Hal Roach Studios handling worldwide distribution of its own products.
-The company had merged in 1987 with rival producer Robert Halmi, Inc., in which they stated that they would merge into a single organization, named HRI Group, one of them becoming subsidiaries of a newly formed parent company, with business combinations, and the Halmi board decided to retain the services of investment bankers to evaluate the proposal, and Halmi would receive one share of the new company's common stock for 2 1/2 shares they now own, while each shares of Roach's stock would be converted into one share of the new company's common, and Qintex America joined the board in November 1987, which they owned 35% of the stock, donated $115 million and Qintex America would planning on to own 35% of the company's stock and would supply a $70 million donation to the new company, which brought its development expertise in the development and network production of two television movies.
+The company was gradually acquired from 1985 to 1988 by RHI Entertainment (now part of Chicken Soup for the Soul Entertainment).
+The company had completed the merger by 1987.
+Australian financial company Qintex joined the board, a prelude to their full takeover of the company by 1988.